 Atem looked at Seto for a moment.
 Then he returned his gaze to the table and took a sip of soup.

-Morning light came through the window.
+Morning light came in through the window.
 The same light as yesterday.

 Atem took another piece of bread.